Contrasting Bioanalytical Systems (BASI) and The Competition

-Bioanalytical Systems (NASDAQ: BASI) is one of 40 publicly-traded companies in the “Commercial physical research” industry, but how does it contrast to its competitors?
-We will compare Bioanalytical Systems to related businesses based on the strength of its risk, dividends, institutional ownership, analyst recommendations, earnings, valuation and profitability.
+Bioanalytical Systems (NASDAQ: BASI) is one of 40 publicly-traded companies in the “Commercial physical research” industry, but how does it contrast to its peers?
+We will compare Bioanalytical Systems to related companies based on the strength of its dividends, profitability, institutional ownership, risk, earnings, valuation and analyst recommendations.

-10.6% of Bioanalytical Systems shares are held by institutional investors.
-Comparatively, 42.8% of shares of all “Commercial physical research” companies are held by institutional investors.
-11.5% of Bioanalytical Systems shares are held by insiders.
-Comparatively, 15.3% of shares of all “Commercial physical research” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Bioanalytical Systems and its competitors’ net margins, return on equity and return on assets.
+This table compares Bioanalytical Systems and its peers’ net margins, return on equity and return on assets.

 |Net Margins